 Ron joined Watsi on January 3rd, 2014.
-Five years ago, Ron became the 1336th member to automatically support a new Watsi patient every month.
-Since then, 5,114 more people have become monthly donors!
-Ron's most recent donation traveled 8,700 miles to support Johnson, a baby boy from Tanzania, to fund spina bifida treatment.
+Six years ago, Ron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ron's most recent donation traveled 8,800 miles to support Chenda, a three-year-old from Cambodia, for surgery to repair her hip dysplasia.